dhilipanraja-joseph/vue-webpack-template/README.md

 * vue-router

 ## To run
-1. Clone the repo.
+1. Clone the repo, at terminal `git clone https://github.com/dhilipanraja-joseph/vue-webpack-template.git`.
-2. Go to project directory in terminal run `npm install`.
+2. Go to project directory `cd vue-webpack-template` in terminal run `npm install`.
 3. Then `npm start`.

 After a successful build, the app run at http://localhost:8080.